RuizeHan/WSCF/readme.md

 # WSCF
-Project page of WSCF (Fast Learning of Spatially Regularized and Content Aware Correlation Filter for Visual Tracking), accepted by TIP.
+Project page of WSCF (Fast Learning of Spatially Regularized and Content Aware Correlation Filter for Visual Tracking), published in TIP 2021.
 ```
 @article{han2020fast,
   title={Fast Learning of Spatially Regularized and Content Aware Correlation Filter for Visual Tracking},